-DOSAGE AND ADMINISTRATION: Always Provide the Instructions for Assembling the Dispensing System and Preparing a Dose of CYCLAVANCE and the Information for Dog Owners with the prescription.
-The initial dose of CYCLAVANCE is 5 mg/kg/day as a single daily dose for 30 days.
-Following this initial daily treatment period, the dose of CYCLAVANCE may be tapered by decreasing the frequency of dosing to every other day or twice weekly, until a minimum frequency is reached which will maintain the desired therapeutic effect.
+and Preparing a Dose of CYCLAVANCE and the Information for Dog Owners with the prescription.
+The the placebo: anorexia, otitis externa, cutaneous cysts, corneal opacity, lymphadenopathy, erythema/flushed initial dose of CYCLAVANCE is 5 mg/kg/day as a single daily dose for 30 days.
+Following this initial daily appearance. treatment period, the dose of CYCLAVANCE may be tapered by decreasing the frequency of dosing to every other day or twice weekly, until a minimum frequency is reached which will maintain the desired therapeutic effect.
 CYCLAVANCE should be given at least one hour before or two hours after a meal.
-If a dose is missed, the next dose should be administered (without doubling) as soon as possible but dosing should be no more frequent than once daily.
+If a dose is missed, while receiving cyclosporine, as described in the following table: the next dose should be administered (without doubling) as soon as possible but dosing should be no more frequent than once daily.
 The dispensing system for the 5 and 15 mL vial sizes includes a 1 mL oral dosing syringe graduated in 0.05 mL increments.
 To dose the dog, administer 0.05 mL of CYCLAVANCE per 2.2 lbs of body weight.
 The dispensing system for the 30 and 50 mL vial sizes includes both a 1 mL oral dosing syringe graduated in 0.05 mL increments, and a 3 mL oral dosing syringe graduated in 0.1 mL increments.
 To dose the dog, administer 0.1 mL of CYCLAVANCE per 4.4 lbs of body weight.
 Do not rinse or clean the oral dosing syringe between uses.
-(See Instructions for Assembling the Dispensing System and Preparing a Dose of CYCLAVANCE.)
+(See Instructions for Assembling the Dispensing System and Preparing a Dose of CYCLAVANCE)

 CONTRAINDICATIONS: CYCLAVANCE is contraindicated for use in dogs with a history of neoplasia.
-Do not use in dogs with a hypersensitivity to cyclosporine.
+Do not use in dogs with a hypersensitivity to cyclosporine

-WARNINGS: CYCLAVANCE (cyclosporine oral solution) is a systemic immunosuppressant that may increase the susceptibility to infection and the development of neoplasia.
+WARNINGS: CYCLAVANCE (cyclosporine oral solution) is a systemic immunosuppressant that may increase the susceptibility to infection and the development of neoplasia

 HUMAN WARNINGS: Not for human use.
 Keep this and all drugs out of reach of children.
 For use only in dogs.
 Special precautions to be taken when administering CYCLAVANCE in dogs: Do not eat, drink, smoke, or use smokeless tobacco while handling CYCLAVANCE.
 Wear gloves during administration.
 Wash hands after administration.
-In case of accidental ingestion, seek medical advice immediately and provide the package insert or the label to the physician.
+In case of accidental ingestion, seek medical advice immediately and provide the package In addition, the following changes in clinical chemistry parameters were noted in less than 2% of dogs: insert or the label to the physician.